Reducing SNAP error rates to meet H.R. 1 requirements

 A middle-aged CMS employee points to the screen of a tablet.
 An older South Asian woman and her young granddaughter follow along.

-Nava is committed to helping states implement H.R.
-1 in a human-centered manner, which is why we’re offering an open-source suite of solutions and tools to solve common SNAP challenges.
+To help states implement H.R.
+1 in a human-centered manner, we’re offering an open-source suite of solutions and tools to solve for common SNAP challenges

 Partner with us